joshua-neizer/CISC327-Final-Project/architecture/design.md

 designed to be consistent.

 The front end of the program has the responsibilities of being the interface with the user.
-Here, the user is able to enter their information into forms to login and register as a new user, in `/login` and `/register` respectively.
+Here, the user is able to enter their information into forms to login and register as a new user, through `/login` and `/register` respectively.
 The frontend has the responsibility to ensure validity and correct formatting in all of the submitted information, as outlined in the requirements.
 This will maintain consistent data storage.
 The front end does not interact with the database, but requests information through the backend and uses POST methods to enter new information.

 The backend of the program has the responsibility of writing and reading information to and from the database.
 The backend starts new sessions, saves new users, updates user information and will retrieve user information.
 Moreover, the backend is responsible for database security as no information can be accessed without appropriate permissions such as valid passwords.

 ## Function Descriptions